 2. Once the first coat is completely dry, you can apply the second coat with a metal trowel.
 The edge of the blade should be smooth and free of imperfections.

 Normally the second coat is applied over the entire surface before applying the final coat, but if the wall is big or it is very warm out, it is recommended that the work be done in a team with one completing the second coat, while the other begins applying the final coat since the third coat needs to be applied on a damp 2nd coat.

-If want the smooth parts a bit polished, you can polish them with a metal trowel and then with a plastic one.
+If you want the smooth parts to a bit polished, you can polish them with a metal trowel and then with a plastic one.

 Apply the second coat and then, at the right time.
 (You’ll understand exactly when by trying it out.)
 Move a dry sponge trowel over the surface with horizontal (or vertical) movements.

 Each movement should be parallel to the previous one.
 The trowel shouldn’t be held flat, but at a 45-degree angle to the wall so you are using the edge of the sponge.
 In this way, you form parallel lines.